Who We Are

 DEBBIE MAUNEY

 Debbie’s passion over the years has been to develop in-house resources (DSS) and to work with the community to develop resources that did not exist when needed.
-Debbie says she is excited for the opportunity to serve on the Nantahala Health Foundation board and believes that her experience working with families will help in developing a plan to address the social determinants of health in this region.
-Her career has afforded her the opportunity to witness how each of us can make a difference when given the chance to make our community a better place to live.
+Debbie says she is excited about the opportunity to serve on the Nantahala Health Foundation board.
+She believes that her experience working with families will help in developing a plan to address the social determinants of health in this region.
+Her career has allowed her to witness how we can make a difference when given the chance to make our community a better place to live.

-Debbie is married to Alan Mauney, and they reside in Brasstown, N.C.
+Debbie is married to Alan Mauney; they reside in Brasstown.
 They are proud parents of daughter Allie.